laymonage/slides-student-maintainer/slides.md

 I'm from Indonesia.

 These days I work at Torchbox in the UK to maintain and develop Wagtail CMS, an open source content-management system built on top of Django.
 So, thank you to Torchbox for paying me to be here.
-If you want to know more about us or Wagtail, please feel free to talk to me later.
+If you want to know more about us or Wagtail, please find me at the Django booth.
 I will also be around for sprints tomorrow morning.

 Back in 2019 I did Google Summer of Code (or GSOC) with Django, as a student, and last year, I was a mentor.
 -->